jianye0/crates/README.md

 # Introduction
 Fast and easy way to get all data about all coins in any fiat value.
-Get data for analysis or use it to make a brand new crypto app.
+Get data for analyze or use it to make a brand new crypto app.
 After scrapping prices in CSV file, and printing colorized output, you can access each rate with `#price(coin)`.
 No configuration, just run.